Coyotes vs. Avalanche Player Props Betting Odds

 - Points Prop: 0.5 (Over Odds: -189, Under Odds: +140)

-Keller's 30 points are pivotal for Arizona.
-He has put up 12 goals and 18 assists in 32 games.
+Keller's 30 points are important for Arizona.
+He has 12 goals and 18 assists in 33 games.

 Keller Recent Games